 How to Find Who Restarted/Shutdown Windows Server

-In this blog post, we’ll explore how to determine who restarted or shut down a Windows server.
-When a server is unexpectedly restarted during production hours and a P1 ticket is raised, it’s crucial to identify the reason behind the restart.
+In this blog post, we’ll explore how to find out who restarted or shut down a Windows server.
+When a server is unexpectedly restarted during production hours and a P1 ticket is raised, it’s important to identify the reason behind the restart.

 The cause could be an automatic restart triggered by a Windows update, a software component update, or a manual restart by an IT administrator.
 We can uncover these details by using Event Viewer.
 Let’s dive in and identify the root cause.